Referrals & Rebates - Medicare, Private Health & NDIS

 Phone appointments are not rebated except in very limited circumstances, where an older adolescent patient conducts the call with their paediatrician.

-Allied health appointments are only eligible for Medicare rebates if you have one of the following special referrals.
+Allied health appointments are only eligible for Medicare rebates if you have one of the following special referrals and the provider is accredited to the applicable Medicare scheme.

-Referrals to Psychologists and Occupational Therapists for Mental Health -up to 10 rebates
+Referrals to accredited Psychologists and Occupational Therapists for Mental Health -up to 10 rebates.

 • Mental Health Care Plan (MHCP) from your GP/ or